RedHatOfficial/ansible-redhat_openshift_utils/README.md

 Ansible content supplemental to the openshift-ansible project for doing things that don't ship with that project, such as prerequisites for updates, upgrades, restarts, etc.

 ## Playbooks
-Playbooks provided by this project.
+Playbooks provided by this project are currently supported in either OCP 3.9 or OCP 3.11.
+See details for each playbook to determine OCP compatability.

-### ocp-rolling-os-update-and-upgrade.yml
+### ocp-rolling-os-update-and-upgrade.yml (OCP 3.11)
 Performs a rolling (one host at a time) operating system (OS) update and/or upgrade to the OCP cluster.
 This is done as per the instructions at [Operating System Updates and Upgrades](https://docs.openshift.com/container-platform/latest/install_config/upgrading/os_upgrades.html).

 #### Assumptions